 $20-40/person, varies by session length and group size

-You can’t aim wrong with Stumpy’s Hatchet House, the country’s first indoor hatchet throwing venue.
-Paul Bunyans can throw down in Eatontown and Fairfield, but keep your eyes peeled for a location opening in Bergen County.
-Stumpy’s is BYO beer or wine and has plenty of couches and tables for hanging out, eating and drinking with others (there’s even giant jenga!)
+You can’t aim wrong with Stumpy’s Hatchet House, the country’s first indoor hatchet-throwing venue.
+Paul Bunyans can already throw down across the state, but keep your eyes peeled for a new location opening in Hudson County.
+Stumpy’s is BYO beer or wine and has plenty of couches and tables for hanging out, eating and drinking with others (there’s even giant Jenga and more to play between turns!)
 Step inside a controlled throwing pit (punny names include Brad Pit and Arm Pit) where you’ll learn techniques from skilled coaches before you try being the first thrower to score 21 points.
 Each pit contains two targets, and throwers must be at least 21 years old and wear closed-toe shoes.